npedrazzini/parallelbibles/README.md

 b.
 PROIEL (from https://proiel.github.io)

-This repository comes with OPUS XMLs (in original-xmls/opus-xmls) and PROIEL XMLs for New Testament Greek, Old Church Slavonic and Gothic (in original/proiel-xmls).
+This repository comes with OPUS XMLs (in original-xmls/opus-xmls) and PROIEL XMLs for New Testament Greek, Old Church Slavonic and Gothic (in original-xmls/proiel-xmls).

 ## Train word-alignment models

+> This repository already comes with four [pre-trained models](https://github.com/npedrazzini/parallelbibles#pretrained-models).
+Check them out!

 `$ ./train.sh`